theopak/trump/README.md

 [Trump](http://trumpyourfriends.com)
 ===================================

-Trump your friends! (it's like snapchat if snapchat was on facebook)
+Trump your friends! (it's like snapchat if snapchat were on facebook)